peerlibrary/meteor-reactive-field/README.md

 Motivation
 ----------

-The main motivation for this package is that you can assign reactive values to template instances and [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components) and then you can access them in the template by simply doing `{{field}}` instead of `{{field.get}}`.
+The main motivation for this package is that you can assign reactive values to [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components) and then you can access them in the template by simply doing `{{field}}` instead of `{{field.get}}`.
 And same for any other objects for which you create reactive fields in the constructor and then you or have `this.field.get()` calls all around the code, which is ugly because if